Pen spinning: Power tricks

 Power tricks encompass a specific type of advanced tricks and short combos.
 The definition of what qualifies as a "power trick" varies between different pen spinners, but they are usually said to be fingerless, aerial, and/or continuous in nature, thus greatly reliant on the momentum of the pen.
 French spinners often define power tricks as many difficult tricks linked together.
 Many power tricks are simply Continuous Fingerless Arounds or a Spin followed by a Fingerless Around.
-The use of power tricks in combos varies between spinners, but oftentimes power tricks are used at the end of the combo as a "finisher."
+The use of power tricks in combos varies between spinners, but oftentimes power tricks are used at the end of the combo as a "finisher".
 The term "power tricker" is applied to a spinner who uses power tricks very often and perhaps creates combos composed entirely of power tricks ("power combos").
 Pen spinner Spinnerpeem greatly popularized the use of power tricks in combos and is said to be one of the first power trickers.

 Pen modifications

 Pen spinners often modify pens to construct a pen better suited for spinning.
 This practice of making pen modifications ("pen mods") is called pen modding.
-Pen mods are usually made with different parts from separate pens.
+Pen mods are usually made with different parts from separate pens and markers however some mods are made of or include parts such as paper, bullets, archery tips, and tape.
 While any pen that has been modified is technically a pen mod, mods are often balanced, longer, and heavier than non-modded pens to assist with the momentum requirements of certain tricks.
 Out of the hundreds of pen mods, prevalent ones include the BICtory, Metallic Comssa, RSVP MX, Waterfall, Dr. KT, and Buster CYL.
 There is some speculation that using a heavier mod when beginning to learn tricks will lead to worse performance due to excessive reliance on the mod's momentum, rather than developing refined finger control.

 In addition to modified pens, mass-produced spinning pens also exist.
 These pens are usually heavier than many pen mods, but ones with adjustable weights are available.
 Pen spinners often do not use these spinning pens because of the greater customization ability of their own modified pens.

 One niche of pen modding involves spinners who favor aesthetically pleasing designs over a mod's spinning functionality.
 To increase customization potential, such mods often use a pen with a clear barrel as the base.
 This allows the spinner to put a printed design called an insert into the barrel without affecting the tactile quality of the mod.
 Some spinners use stickers to help customize their mods, which may change the feel of the mod due to the uneven surface it creates.
-Common mods with more custom aesthetic options include the RSVP MX, Fir3fly G3 Mod, and Ayatori Mod.
+Common mods with more custom aesthetic options include the RSVP MX, Fir3fly G3 Mod, RSVP MSXA and Ayatori Mod.

 Another aspect of pen modding is Grip Cuts, where the modder cuts a design into a grip piece to further increase the aesthetic quality.
-However, while it might look good, grip cuts are often impractical since intricate cuts can easily be messed up by Wiper tricks, which involve grasping the mod at the grip.
+Despite this, grip cuts are often impractical since intricate cuts can easily be unintentionally affected by Wiper tricks, which involve grasping the mod at the grip.